JeTeeS/MemoryOptimizer/README.md

 ### Sync steps

 Sync steps are the amount of steps the system deivides your params into to sync them, this means a higher number will take longer to sync, but will take up less paramter space (generally, this depends on how many paramters are selected of each type).
-It is generally recommended to stick to 4 or less sync steps, this will usually leave you with plenty of paramter space and a reasonable sync time.
+It is generally recommended to have as few sync steps as possible, the more steps you have the longer the system will take to completely sync.

 > [!NOTE]
 > By default the sync steps slider is limited to 4, but this can be unlocked in the settings.